UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 ---

 In the real world of data analysis, it’s uncommon that we have a perfect dataset ready to be used.
-In fact, in a majority of cases, cleaning and wrangling your data will be an ongoing and time consuming project.
+In fact, in most cases, cleaning and wrangling data will be an ongoing and time-consuming project.
 No matter how complete or well planned a database may seem, a data analyst will almost always encounter ***null*** values.

-A null is the term used to represent a value missing from the data.
-***Null*** is the human readable definition of a value that is not included in the dataframe.
-Python translates this to a `NaN` value.
-When we use Pandas you may see `NaN` which is actually a constant that comes from the NumPy library.
+A “null” is the human-readable term of a value that is missing from the dataframe.
+Python translates this to a `NaN` which is a constant that comes from the NumPy library.

 ``` python
 np.nan